Discover 3 Unbuilt Houses by Frank Lloyd Wright

-The announcement of the decision to replace the slippery glass panels on Ponte della Constituzione bridge in Venice, designed by Santiago Calatrava, made me realize that European cities are peppered with bridges designed by this architect and I had a chance to see quite a lot of them, as many of you probably have.
-Here is my selection:
+The announcement to replace the slippery glass panels on Ponte della Constituzione bridge in Venice, designed by Santiago Calatrava, made me realize that European cities are peppered with bridges designed by this architect and I had a chance to see quite a lot of them, as many of you probably have.
+Here is my selection.

 This beautifully lit, light modern bridge has caused a lot of controversies.
 There were many reasons for this, one of them being its modern form, that many people felt did not match the surrounding architecture.
 Another was the lack of disabled access; this issue was addressed but at a substantial cost.
 Speaking of cost, the construction of the bridge was nearly twice the planned amount.
 Yet another problem was the slippery surface, caused by sixteen glass panels.
 Finally, the City of Venice decided to replace them, due to too many accidents.
 Despite all those problems, it is difficult not to admire this elegant ribbon of light gently floating above the canal.
 Regretfully this is the only bridge on this list that I have not had a chance to see.